-Volunteers play such an important part in our mission, so we thank you for your understanding during this challenging time.
+Volunteers – especially our four-legged ones – play such an important part in our mission, so we thank you for your understanding during this challenging time.
 Stay safe and well!
 We invite you to visit this page to learn more about COVID-19 and access resources related to the virus.

 Studies have shown that interaction with service animals can benefit patients by helping to lower blood pressure, promote relaxation, relieve anxiety and stress, and improve the patients’ satisfaction with their hospitalization.